- The XML request

 Web Services versus Platform Services

-With Intacct Web Services, you can create an external application that leverages the functionality and business logic of Intacct through the API and the gateway.
-With Platform Services, you extend the capabilities of Intacct from within the Intacct framework, such as by creating custom objects, menus, pages, and even platform applications.
+With Sage Intacct Web Services, you can create an external application that leverages the functionality and business logic of Sage Intacct through the API and the gateway.
+With Platform Services, you extend the capabilities of Sage Intacct from within the framework, such as by creating custom objects, menus, pages, and even platform applications.

 - Try a tutorial that gets you started with your first Web Service requests.

-- Get started using one of the Intacct SDKs.
+- Get started using one of the Sage Intacct SDKs.